-For streets with speed limits of up to 50 km/hr, street name blades shall be 150 mm, double-sided, white on green, with the Town logo (62.5 mm wide x 50 mm tall) displayed.
-For streets with speed limits of 60 km/hr or more, street name blades shall be 225 mm, double-sided, white on green, with the Town logo (100 mm wide x 87.5 mm tall) displayed.
-Contact the Manager of Engineering for an example of the required street name blade configuration.
+For streets with speed limits of up to 50 km/hr, street name blades shall be 150 mm, double-sided, white on green, with the Town logo (62.5 mm wide \times 50 mm tall) displayed.
+For streets with speed limits of 60 km/hr or more, street name blades shall be 225 mm, double-sided, white on green, with the Town logo (100 mm wide \times 87.5 mm tall) displayed.
+Street blade configurations are shown in Drawing 4-840.

 Street signs shall be installed by the Developer as per the accepted Traffic Control Devices and Street Signs plan.
+Typical sign installation locations and methods are shown in Drawing 4-810 and 4-811.